 Salting the zucchini draws water out.
 Scoring its flesh helps the salt penetrate inside and draw more moisture out.

-This is important because the drier the zucchini is, the better texture it will have and the better it will caramelize.
+This is important because the drier the zucchini is, the better its texture and the better it will caramelize.
 If we didn't salt it, its water content would be so high that it would become soggy.
-Zucchini's water content is nearly 95%!

 No. You should leave the skin on.
 Zucchini skin is thin, soft (especially when cooked), and edible.
 There's no reason to peel it.